whydumb/AI_TEST_2/README.md

 6. Run `node main.js` from the installed directory

-If you encounter issues, check the [FAQ](https://github.com/mindcraft-ce/mindcraft-ce/blob/main/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
+If you encounter issues, check the [FAQ](/FAQ.md) or find support on [discord](https://discord.gg/mp73p35dzC).
 If that fails, you can [create an issue](https://github.com/mindcraft-ce/mindcraft-ce/issues/new).

-## Tasks

-Bot performance can be roughly evaluated with Tasks.
-Tasks automatically intialize bots with a goal to aquire specific items or construct predefined buildings, and remove the bot once the goal is achieved.

-To run tasks, you need python, pip, and optionally conda.
-You can then install dependencies with `pip install -r requirements.txt`.

-Tasks are defined in json files in the `tasks` folder, and can be run with: `python tasks/run_task_file.py --task_path=tasks/example_tasks.json`

-For full evaluations, you will need to [download and install the task suite.
-Full instructions.](minecollab.md#installation)

 ## Model Customization